arif20026/donation-campaign-project/README.md

 - After clicking donate button a toast will be shown and you can see all of your donations at donation page.

-- At statistics page you will a pie chart indicating your donation vs total donation
+- At statistics page you will see a pie chart indicating your donation vs total donation.